6.1: How Enzymes Work

 Strain Distortion

-In organic chemistry, you learned that certain structures such as three-membered and four-membered ring structures, such as epoxides were highly reactive due to the strain distortion inherent to the unfavored bond angles inherent to the ring.
-Enzyme active sites can also utilize strain distortion within a bound substrate to increase the reactivity of the molecule and favor the formation of the transition state.
+In organic chemistry, you learned that certain structures, such as three-membered and four-membered ring structures, such as epoxides, were highly reactive due to the strain distortion inherent to the unfavored bond angles inherent to the ring.
+Enzyme active sites can also utilize strain distortion within a bound substrate to increase the molecule's reactivity and favor the formation of the transition state.
 Many enzymes that function by the induced fit model also utilize strain distortion within their catalytic mechanism.
 Within the unbound state they remain in a low catalytic state, however the interaction with the substrate induces the destabilization of the enzyme active site or may induce strain within the substrate causing the initiation of the catalytic activity of the enzyme.

 A Note on Asymmetric Catalysis/Organocatalysis

 In a subsequent section, we will discuss how protein enzymes use the catalytic strategies described above.
 An intriguing question arises: how much of the structure of a large protein is really needed for catalysis?
-Much work has been directed to the development of small molecule catalysis mimetics of large protein enzymes.
-Just how small can you go in reducing the size of a protein and still get catalysis?
+Much work has been directed to developing small molecule catalysis mimetics of large protein enzymes.
+How small can you reduce the size of a protein and still get catalysis?

-Catalysts are vital in biological settings but also in the laboratory synthesis of molecules that sustain our culture and economy.
+Catalysts are vital in biological settings and the laboratory synthesis of molecules that sustain our culture and economy.
 Transition metal and, increasingly, protein enzymes have been used as industrial catalysts.
-They have now been joined by new asymmetric catalysts (a subset of organocatalysts).
-The work of Benjamin List and David MacMillan, who were instrumental in developing the ideas of asymmetric catalyst, has been recognized by the Nobel Commission which awarded the 2021 Nobel Prize in Chemistry to them.
+New asymmetric catalysts have now joined them (a subset of organocatalysts).
+The work of Benjamin List and David MacMillan, who were instrumental in developing the ideas of asymmetric catalysts, has been recognized by the Nobel Commission, which awarded them the 2021 Nobel Prize in Chemistry.

 Figure \(\PageIndex{28}\): Reaction catalyzed by triose phosphate isomerase